PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

   - `Notification Date` column shows notification date of the tasks.
   - **Sorting order**: Tasks in this page are sorted in Ascending order of the notification date.
 - The `New` and `Reopen` tags will not be shown in this tab
-- Other logic of the `Blue dot` and `Recurring icon`  is same as the current tab.
+- Other logic of the `Blue dot`, `Recurring icon`  and `Priority` are same as the current tab.
 - On hover, show hover effect and vertmore action at the right side.
   - Vertmore action:  `View Meeting`, `View Note`, `Edit`, `Change Priority` & `Delete`
-  - `View Meeting` action is applicable to meeting task `View Note`  action is applicable to notes task.
+  - `View Meeting` action is applicable to meeting task and `View Note`  action is applicable to notes task.
 On click, redirects user to that meeting/notes view page.
-  - Shows star icon for `High Priority` & `Critical` priority tasks.
+- Shows tasks count with table header.
 - On click of task, opens view dialog of that task.

 ### Scenarios of Browse Upcoming tasks